 Tachycardia (if your heart beats faster than usual, more than 100 beats per minute) can be a normal response to exercise or stress or a sign of disease

 Wolff-Parkinson-White syndrome (WPW) can cause episodes of fast heartbeat, or tachycardia.
 Learn more here about the symptoms and treatments for WPW.

 Implantable cardioverter defibrillators

 An ICD, sometimes called an ACID (automated implantable cardioverter defibrillator), may be needed if you have an abnormally fast or irregular heartbeat.

-Jellyfish stings are common and mostly painful.
-Some are so serious that you may need emergency medical attention.
-Read this page on jellyfish stings to hear what to do if you of someone you are with gets stung.
+Jellyfish stings are common and mostly just painful.
+If serious, you may need emergency medical attention.
+Read this page on jellyfish sting treatment.

 Opioids are a group of medicines prescribed by doctors to treat pain.
 Learn about side effects, withdrawal symptoms and what to do in an overdose.